JayaWinata/JayaWinata/README.md

 ###

-<p align="left">My name is Jaya Winata and I'm a Data Enthusiast, from Indonesia</p>
+<p align="left">My name is Jaya Winata and I'm a Data & Machine Learning Enthusiast, from Indonesia.
+I have a strong foundation in data mining, programming, and machine learning.
+I am actively expanding my knowledge through online courses, independent learning and personal projects.
+I am eager to leverage my skills in AI, Data Analysis, Python, and Machine Learning to contribute to a team where I can learn from experienced professionals and apply my passion for data science in real-world scenarios.</p>

 ###